alajmo/sumo-smash/README.md

 - We use separate scenes for debugging different features.
 For instance, debugging the food spawn can be done in the [food scene](Assets/Scenes/DebugScenes/FoodScene.unity).
 - To work on a feature or scene, you need to lock that scene so other people don't modify it since there are issues with people working on the same scene.
+- The [DemoScene](Assets/Scenes/DemoScene.unity) is special.
+It's our first level and should always work (so no experimentation on this scene please!).
+- Check the DemoScene to see how we structure the game objects in the hierarchy view.

 ## Kanban Workflow